Gandi/hieracles/README.md

 Todo
 --------------
-- add json format
+- add json format (done)
-- add override information in yaml format
+- add override information in yaml format (done)
-- add a command to search for node according to a filter
+- add a command to search for node according to a filter (done)
 - add a command to find all nodes that use a given module
 - add a command that finds all nodes for which a params is defined
 - detect unused params